agdev/Langgraph/FinancialAssistant/docs/changes/cross-thread-memory/cross-thread-memory-plan.md

     # Create the chain using the pipe operator
     return summarization_prompt | llm.with_structured_output(SummarizationResult)

-def summarize_conversation_node(state: GraphState, config: RunnableConfig, store: BaseStore, summarization_chain):
+def summarize_conversation_node(state: GraphState, config: RunnableConfig, store: MemoryManager, summarization_chain):
     """
     Summarizes the conversation and updates the summary in the memory manager.
     This node should be placed right before the final answer node.